jason-ash/jtash/src/posts/20220311-riddler-dice.md

 I followed a winding path to solve this week's <a href="https://fivethirtyeight.com/features/can-you-score-some-basketball-tickets/">Riddler</a>.
 First, I was convinced it was easy; then, I discovered some hidden complexity; finally, I realized there is much more under the surface!

-I even started writing this blog post with my first (incorrect) solution before I realized I missed some key details.
-I quickly went back to correct my mistakes, did a bit of extra work, and got a new answer.
-Just to be sure I tried a third, more exhaustive approach and finally came to an answer I was happy with.
-At each stage I enjoyed uncovering the extra layers of complexity that make this Riddler one of my favorites in recent memory.
+I even started writing this blog post with my first (incorrect) solution before I realized I missed some key details and had the wrong answer.
+The win rate I calculated was far too low.
+I went back to correct my mistakes, did a bit of extra work, and got a better result.
+Then, just to be sure, I tried a more exhaustive solution and realized I could improve the strategy even further.
+Every time I tried a new approach I appreciated the subtle, hidden complexity of this week's puzzle, and it is certainly one of my favorite Riddler's in recent memory.

 As usual, I'll start with the solution and then dive deeper into my problem-solving approach.
 But this time I won't hide any of the wrong turns and false starts I had along the way.
 I hope you enjoy it!
 Here's the problem statement.